AVELOX I.V. Rx

 <18yrs: not established.

 Avoid drugs that prolong QTc interval (eg, Class IA or Class III antiarrhythmics, cisapride, erythromycin, antipsychotics, tricyclics).
 Oral forms: take at least 4hrs before or 8hrs after iron, zinc, magnesium, aluminum, sucralfate, didanosine (buffered forms).
 Increased risk of tendinitis/tendon rupture with corticosteroids.
+Concomitant antidiabetics may increase blood glucose disturbances.
+Increased seizure risk with concomitant NSAIDs.
 Monitor warfarin.
-Concomitant antidiabetics may cause blood glucose disturbances.
-Concomitant NSAIDs may increase seizure risk.